ztony0712/Elastica-RL-control-fix-improve/README.md

 # Soft Robot RL-Control based on Elastica Simulator
-This project is based on the github repository [GazzolaLab/Elastica-RL-control](GazzolaLab/Elastica-RL-control).
+This project is my final project of NUS ME5423 Topics in Robotics, which is based on the github repository [GazzolaLab/Elastica-RL-control](GazzolaLab/Elastica-RL-control).
 We fixed bugs and chose the best hyperparameters for the RL algorithms.
 The results_video folder contains the videos of the our self-trained best controller of each case.
+I am from Neuro-robotics Project Group 18.

 The instruction of running the whole project is also provided.